AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/asset-selector.md

     <script>
         // get the container element in which we want to render the AssetSelector component const container = document.getElementById('asset-selector-container');
-        // imsOrg and imsToken are required for authentication in non-SUSI flow const assetSelectorProps = {
+        // imsOrg and imsToken are required for authentication in Adobe application const assetSelectorProps = {
             imsOrg: 'example-ims@AdobeOrg',
             imsToken: "example-imsToken",